Dead Letter Circus: 2015–2017: Aesthesis

 On 20 February, Dead Letter Circus teased their third album on their official Twitter page.
 Following that post, several different posts were released featuring the band working on their third album.
 On 8 May, Dead Letter Circus released a new single entitled "While You Wait".

 On 10 July, Dead Letter Circus announced on their Facebook page that their third album, Aesthesis, will be released in Australia and New Zealand on 14 August 2015.
 It debuted at No. 2 on the ARIA Albums Chart on 22 August.

-2017–present: The Endless Mile and self-titled album
+2017–2019: The Endless Mile and self-titled album

 In February 2017, the band announced The Endless Mile, an album including reimaginations of songs from their back catalogue, including from their self-titled first EP.
 In March, the band announced that a new studio album of original material would follow.
 The band began recording in August 2017 with Forrester Savell.

 The band's self-titled fourth studio album was released on 21 September 2018.
 At the ARIA Music Awards of 2019, Dead Letter Circus was nominated for ARIA Award for Best Hard Rock or Heavy Metal Album.